v0idDE/game-template/README.md

 All preview files go directly into this folder.
 What each image/video is used for will be configured in the `preview_config.json` file.

 ### Images

-(WIP)
-- jpg, png work, other need to be tested
+Use jpg or png as image formats, other formats need testing.

-- when alpha channel is used keep in mind that images are rendered on a black background
-- preview images are displayed in small window so no need for high resolution
+#### Preview Images
+The preview images are displayed in a small section of the info panel as a slide show.
+They will get auto fitted into the preview space on a black background.
+Use images of ingame screenshots or artwork to preview your game.

 #### The Logo

-(WIP)
-- most important image -> first thing players generally see of your game; lets them recognize and quickly fin in selection again
-- should be readable on dark background
-- should be recognizable so user can quickly spot it while scrolling
-- recommended to use the alpha channel (transparency) so player can get a glimps of the next logo while scrolling
-- resolution should be higher then 720p to look nice
-- will auto fitted into certain area (add area preview picture)
+The logo is an important part of the preview.
+It is used as a selection element and functions as a visual queue to find a game quickly in the catalog.
+The logo should be readable on a dark background.
+We encourage you to use transparency around the image so the user can get a glimpse of what is next in the selection.
+(Export as .png with alpha channel enabled.)
+Aim for a resolution at about 1080p.
+The aspect ratio is up to you, the logo will get auto fitted and placed in the center of the available area.

+(Image)

+As a simple logo idea: Write the name of your game in a font that is already used in your game and combine it with an image of a core asset, e.g. the player character.
+A quick image search for "arcade game logos" will give you more inspiration.

 ### Videos
 When creating a preview video (e.g. recording gameplay) keep in mind that the video will be displayed in a rather small window.
-Don't worry to much about high resolution.
-Try to keep the filesize reasonable, 30 seconds of gameplay sould suffice in most cases.
+Don't worry too much about high resolution.
+Try to keep the file size reasonable, 30 seconds of gameplay should suffice in most cases.
 Preview videos play without sound.

-Note that videos can only be displayed when exportet as `.webm` using the `VP8` compression format with `Vorbis` audio compression (even though the audio is muted when previewed in the UI).
+Note that videos can only be displayed when exported as `.webm` using the `VP8` compression format with `Vorbis` audio compression (even though the audio is muted when previewed in the UI).
 You can find a short guide on how to convert a video file to this format [here](https://github.com/DMI-CADE/game-template/wiki/Covert-Video-To-Displayable-Format).

 ### Configure Your Preview